-Upon completion of the program, students will be able to provide culturally competent, evidence-based clinical services while adhering to the highest ethical standards.
+Upon completion of the program, students will be to provide culturally competent, evidence-based clinical services while adhering to the highest ethical standards.
 Professional psychologists will be trained to work in various settings serving underserved populations, particularly individuals living in rural communities in North Carolina.

 The PsyD program at WCU ascribes to the practitioner-scholar model of professional training, which places greater emphasis on clinical preparation as opposed to research training.
 Students in the program will garner experience through formal coursework, supervised clinical experiences, and research requirements with the goal to prepare graduates for licensure.